purescript/purescript-numbers/README.md

 # purescript-numbers
-Functions for working with PureScript's builtin `Number` type.
+Functions for working with PureScripts builtin `Number` type.

 ## Examples